Ulrik Wilbek

-Ulrik Wilbek (born 13 April 1958) is a Danish politician and former professional handball coach who is the incumbent Mayor of Viborg Municipality, serving in office since 2018.
-He is the most successful Danish team handball coach ever, having won two European Men's Handball Championship and two European Women's Handball Championships, one IHF World Women's Handball Championship and one Olympic gold medal with the women.
+Ulrik Wilbek (born 13 April 1958) is a former professional handball coach and politician who also was the former Mayor of Viborg Municipality from 2018 to 2025.
+He is the second most successful Danish team handball coach ever, having won two European Men's Handball Championship and two European Women's Handball Championships, one IHF World Women's Handball Championship and one Olympic gold medal with the women.

 He was the head coach for the Danish men's national handball team from 2005-2014.
 He led the Danish team to win the 2008 European Men's Handball Championship in Norway, the 2012 European Men's Handball Championship and obtained silver at the 2011 World Men's Handball Championship in Sweden, and bronze medals both at the 2006 European Men's Handball Championship in Switzerland and at the 2007 World Men's Handball Championship in Germany.

 He is married to former handball player Susanne Munk Wilbek.
 His mother, Birgitte Wilbek, played for the Danish Women's national team in Handball, and his father, Erik Wilbek, played for the Danish Basketball national team.
 His cousin, Lise Wilbek, was Danish national champion in 100 metres and 200 metres sprint.

 Handball coaching career

 Women's national team

 Wilbek's first international successes came as coach for the Danish Women's national youth team in the late 1980s.
 Here he first coached players like Anja Andersen and his wife-to-be Susanne Munk Lauritsen.
 A few years later, he was asked to be coach for the national A-team, which nearly was closed in the early 1990s due to bad results.
 Wilbek took the challenge and promoted a couple of the youth players, and the team had its first success as finalist in the 1993 World Women's Handball Championship, losing only after extra time.

 In the following years, Wilbek was in the lead of the team, that became one of the most successful national handball teams of all times and at the same time one of the most popular teams in Danish sport.
-The team was European Champions in 1994 and won bronze medals at 1995 World Championship.
+With key players such as Anja Andersen, Lene Rantala and Camilla Andersen, the team was European Champions in 1994 and won bronze medals at 1995 World Championship.
 The peak of the team was reached at the end of 1997, when the team was reigning World Champions (1997), European Champions (1996), and Olympic Champions (1996).
 This was the first time in handball history that a national team held all 3 major titles at the same time and only 2 other national teams have accomplished it since.
 It also marked the end of Wilbek's career as coach for the women's national team, having won everything.
+The team under his leadership earned the nickname the iron ladies or De Jernhårde Ladies in Danish The team sparked a cultural change in Denmark, where women's handball were considered unserious and amateurish to being an important part of Danish culture.